The Bryan Museum, founded by Mary Jon and J.P. Bryan, is the result of their lifetime commitment to historic preservation and education.

 "It's much easier to be a meaningful contributor when you truly love and have passion for the things you are giving to or supporting.
 When you give to something that you really care about, you don't feel the need to be recognized or applauded." ~ J.P.
 Bryan

-The Bryan Museum is the world's largest accumulation of Texana and is meant to illustrate the vision, courage, integrity, and entrepreneurial spirit with which the state of Texas and the American Southwest were founded.
+The Bryan Museum is the world's largest accumulation of Texana and is meant to illustrate the vision, courage, integrity, and entrepreneurial spirit with which the state of Texas was founded.

 In 1913, Leonor Villegas de Magnón founded La Cruz Blanca (The White Cross), a medical relief group, to care for wounded soldiers serving in the Mexican Revolution…